magnuschase293/comic_getter/README.md

   -h, --help            show this help message and exit -i INPUT, --input INPUT
                         Get comic and all of it's issues from main link.
+      --single SINGLE   Get a single issue from a certain comic.
   -c, --config          Edit config file.
   -s SKIP, --skip SKIP  Number of issues to skip.
   ```